is once again Pleasant Mountain

 Pleasant Mountain supporters were the catalyst for our change.
 They remained vigilant, vocal, and enthusiastic.
 Their opinions were validated when feedback gathered in a spring survey was overwhelmingly in support of bringing back the original name.

-And so as of September 14, 2022, we are pleased to welcome you back to Pleasant Mountain.
+We are pleased to welcome you back to Pleasant Mountain.

 Long before people ever endeavored to strap skis to their feet, Pleasant Mountain stood watch over the Lake Region of Maine.